aws-samples/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README.md

 ### Lambda
 - **S3InvokeLambda** - a Lambda Permission that gives S3 permission to invoke the MediaConvert lambda.

-- **LambdaConvert** - a Lambda function that gets a video from the s3:putItem event and runs MediaConverts jobs from JSON settings in the Watchfolder/input folder.
+- **LambdaConvert** - a Lambda function that gets a video from the s3:putItem event and runs MediaConverts jobs from JSON settings in the s3://Watchfolder/jobs folder.

 ### S3

-- **WatchFolder** - S3 bucket used to store inputs to the conversion workflow.
-The NotificationConfiguration sets up the lambda trigger.
+- **WatchFolder** - S3 bucket used to store inputs and optional job settings to the conversion workflow.
+The NotificationConfiguration sets up the lambda trigger whenever an object is uploaded to the **/inputs** folder.
+MediaCOnvert job settings JSON files can be place in the **/jobs** folder.
+The workflow will run a job for each settings file it finds there.
 The bucket is set to expire objects that are more than 7 days old.
 This setting is useful for testing, but can be removed, if needed.

 - **MediaBucket** - S3 bucket used to store outputs of the conversion workflow.
 Cross Origin Resource sharing is enabled to allow the videos to be played out from websites and browsers.
 The bucket is set to expire objects that are more than 7 days old.
 This setting is useful for testing, but can be removed, if needed.